-A distressing number of competent executives are currently on the job market and if you believe what you hear, a lot more are about to join them.
-They enter a market that will demand much from those seeking to navigate its unsettled waters.
+A growing number of competent executives are currently on the job market and if you believe what you hear, a lot more may join them.
+They enter a market that will demand more from those seeking to navigate its unsettled waters.

 So how do you play the game to win?
 If you are like many who contact us every week, you spend your time perusing job boards, newspaper want ads, calling headhunters, and commiserating with your network.
 Tried and true yet passive and reactive, this approach may work for some but it will not work for most.

 Finding and engaging with these firms and others is purposeful work, requiring a plan, one that starts with where you will thrive, and more importantly why.
-It is also targeted work that starts with the coveted bullseye and expands outward in concentric circles of lesser job fit.
-And it is a target best hit with a rifle than a shotgun.
+It is also targeted work that starts with an ideal and expands outward in concentric circles of lesser job fit.
+And it is a target best addressed with focus.

 Job boards, newspapers, headhunters, and networking are tools in support of a plan, but they are not themselves a plan.
 Relying on newspapers and job boards restricts your addressable market to a fraction of the total market.
 Calling thirty headhunters, most of whom know little about your target sector is not a plan, it is a waste of everyone’s time.
 And reaching out to people for the sole purposes of enquiring only about potential job opportunities fails to understand what that network can really do for you.